-It is apparent that spigotting (deposition) has been undertaken in an acceptable manner due to the presence of well-formed sloped beaches and the fact the water pond was located away from the perimeter embankments.
-Spigotting was being undertaken from the western side of TD1 around the time of the site visit (note: no active deposition during site reconnaissance).
+It is apparent that spigotting (deposition) has been undertaken in an acceptable manner due to the presence of well-formed sloped beaches and the fact the water pond was located away from the perimeter embankments and at the decant location.
+Spigotting was being undertaken from the northern side of TD1 around the time of the site visit, however deposition ceased during site reconnaissance due to plant shutdown.

-5.10 Seepage
+5.11 Seepage